Radbuglet/autoken/src/userland/README.md

   = help: later borrow originates from demo_breaks::{closure#0}
 ```

-Even bare generic dispatch can bite you in some scenarios.
-In this case, any implementation of
+Even bare generic dispatch can introduce restrictions on type parameters substitutions.
+In this
-`MyTrait` which ties `'a` to any token mutably will fail to compile if passed to `my_func`.
+case, any implementation of `MyTrait` which ties `'a` to any token mutably will fail to compile
+if passed to `my_func`.

 ```rust
 trait MyTrait {